Will I Have to Attend Court During the Probate Process?

-If you are a Personal Representative, you can instruct a legal firm like Co-op Legal Services to deal with your loved one’s Estate and to get Probate for you.
-When you instruct Co-op Legal Services to get Probate for you, then we will deal with the forms, and you won’t need to go to Court at all.
-Often we can deal with everything including swearing the Oath on your behalf, and getting all the necessary forms and certificates that you need to get Probate.
+If you are a personal representative, you can instruct a legal firm like Co-op Legal Services to deal with your loved one’s estate and to get probate for you and will deal with the forms, and you won’t need to go to Court at all.
+Often we can deal with everything including swearing the Oath on your behalf, and getting all the necessary forms and certificates that you need to get probate.

-We can arrange for one of our Probate Consultants to meet you at your home or workplace to discuss the Estate in more detail, and to provide you with a fixed fee Probate quote.
+We can arrange for one of our probate consultants to meet you over video or phone to discuss the Estate in more detail, and to provide you with a fixed fee probate quote.

 Co-op Legal Services is the largest provider of Probate and Estate Administration services in England and Wales.